pipilacha/LFS261-example-voting-app/README.md

 Jenkins sends build result to Slack via the Slack plugin.

 ### CD
 The last stage of the master pipeline is to trigger ArgoCD.
-This stage modifies the lastest version in the [GitOps repo](https://github.com/pipilacha/instavote-deploy) Kubernetes declarative files.
+This stage modifies the lastest version in the [GitOps repo](https://github.com/pipilacha/instavote-deploy) Kubernetes files.
 ArgoCD will pickup change and synchronize our current configuration to our new version.
 This is deployed to a GCP Kubernetes cluster.

 Example Voting App
 =========